Version 3 – Sep 8th- 2021

 Food and drinks will be on sale on the Speech House field from 08:00 onwards.

-There will also be a feed station and water station on the Full Boar and The Hog at 29 miles at Staunton (P33).
+There will also be a feed station and water station on the Small Boar, the Full Boar and The Hog.
 PLEASE DO NOT DISCARD WRAPPERS IN THE FOREST.
 Free Bananas will be available as well.
 A Bike mechanic will also be here.

 On the route – water and some snacks will be free but you as above may wish to carry a small amount of money for coffee, snacks etc.